WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 - It is recommended that a SCA provides certificate revocation lists.
 Therefore, replace the crlDistributionPoints URI with the information for your jurisdiction.

-- The extendedKeyUsage field is optional and can be used to further restrict the DSC certificate as follows:
+- The extendedKeyUsage field is optional, for Covid certificates the below values are recommend to be used to further restrict the DSC certificate as follows:

     **Field** &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; **Value**\
     extendedKeyUsage &emsp; 1.3.6.1.4.1.1847.2021.1.1 for Test Issuers\